ecotaxa/uvpec/README.md

 Now, how do we proceed?

-Just git clone the project and write `setyp.py develop` in your terminal.
+Just git clone the project and write `python setup.py develop` in your terminal (in your remote uvpec folder).
 Bingo !
-You have now a great UVP6foo package installed on your computer, congratulations !
+You have now a great uvpec package installed on your computer, congratulations !

 ### How do we use the package?